 New COVID-19 Vaccine

-A new COVID-19 vaccine has been approved for the United Kingdom (U.K.).
-Several other countries have also approved the vaccine.
-It could help contain the spread of the disease worldwide.
+A new COVID-19 vaccine has been approved for the United Kingdom (U.K.) and other countries.
+It's a step toward containing the spread of the disease worldwide.

 The vaccine was developed by the University of Oxford and the drug company AstraZeneca.
-It costs governments much less than other COVID-19 vaccines.
+It's cheaper than other COVID-19 vaccines.
+Governments can buy it for a fraction of what those cost.
 It's also easier to transport and store.
-Other vaccines must be kept frozen.
+The Moderna and Pfizer vaccines must be kept frozen.
 This one can be stored longer in a normal fridge.